List of mammals of Bangladesh

 This is a list of the mammal species recorded in Bangladesh.
-There are eighty-nine mammal species in Bangladesh, of which three are critically endangered, twelve are endangered, sixteen are vulnerable, and four are near threatened.
+There are one hundred and twenty-seven mammal species in Bangladesh, of which two are critically endangered, seventeen are endangered, eighteen are vulnerable, and six are near threatened.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Order: Artiodactyla (even-toed ungulates)

 The even-toed ungulates are ungulates whose weight is borne about equally by the third and fourth toes, rather than mostly or entirely by the third as in perissodactyls.
 There are about 220 artiodactyl species, including many that are of great economic importance to humans.